FrogsterDev/FrogsterDev.github.io/_pages/writeups.md

 description: "Detailed technical writeups of security vulnerabilities, penetration tests, and security research"
 ---

-# Technical Writeups

-This section contains detailed technical writeups documenting my security research, penetration testing activities, and vulnerability analysis.
 Each writeup provides insights into the methodology, tools used, and lessons learned.

 ## Recent Writeups